-Subject to the above restrictions, certain categories of regulated open-end mutual funds may be established without a statutory minimum investment requirement and therefore could be established as retail funds, although they are not common in the Cayman Islands.
+Subject to the above restrictions, certain categories of regulated open-ended mutual funds may be established without a statutory minimum investment requirement and therefore could be established as retail funds, although they are not common in the Cayman Islands.

-There are three types of regulated open-end "mutual funds" under the Mutual Funds Law.
+There are four types of regulated open-ended "mutual funds" under the Mutual Funds Act.

-• The "Licensed Mutual Fund" - a fund may obtain a licence from CIMA if CIMA considers that each promoter of the fund is of sound reputation, the administration of the fund will be undertaken by persons who have sufficient expertise and who are fit and proper to be directors (or, as the case may be, managers or officers in their respective positions), and that the business of the fund will be carried out in a proper way.
-Funds that have obtained a licence from CIMA are not subject to a minimum initial investment amount.

-- The "Administered Mutual Fund" this type of fund is not subject to a minimum initial investment; however, instead of going through the licensing process, the fund is required to designate a "principal office" in the Cayman Islands at the office of a CIMA-licensed mutual fund administrator. - The "Section 4(3) Mutual Fund" this type of fund must have either (i) a minimum initial investment amount of at least KYD80,000 (or its equivalent in another currency) and will therefore not be suitable as a retail fund or (ii) its equity interests listed on a recognised stock exchange.
+- The "Licensed Mutual Fund" a fund may obtain a licence from CIMA if CIMA considers that each promoter of the fund is of sound reputation, that the administration of the fund will be undertaken by persons who have sufficient expertise and are fit and proper to be directors (or, as the case may be, managers or officers in their respective positions), and that the business of the fund will be carried out in a proper way.
+Funds that have obtained a licence from CIMA are not subject to a minimum initial investment amount. - The "Administered Mutual Fund" this type of fund is not subject to a minimum initial investment; however, instead of going through the licensing process, the fund is required to designate a "principal office" in the Cayman Islands at the office of a CIMA-licensed mutual fund administrator. - The "Registered Mutual Fund" this type of fund must have either (i) a minimum initial investment amount of at least KYD80,000 (or its equivalent in another currency), which will render it therefore not suitable as a retail fund, or (ii) its equity interests listed on a recognised stock exchange.